5 Essential strategies for teaching vocabulary

 2. Use the Frayer model

-Another important strategy for vocabulary instruction is to give students a consistent structure they can use when encountering new words.
+Another important strategy for effective vocabulary instruction is to give students a consistent structure they can use when encountering new words.
 Encouraging students to actively define the word within their studies helps solidify words learned.
 The Frayer model, a popular graphic organizer for vocabulary, is a great way to provide that structure.
 The Frayer model typically includes four boxes for each word with space for students to write a definition, list examples, list non-examples, and describe features or facts.
 Students can complete the Frayer model before, during, or after reading.
 And when they are done, they can use the Frayer model to study and review.

 Flocabulary’s Vocab Cards are modeled off the Frayer model.
 Assigning these is great for using vocabulary instruction strategies with a specific structure within the Flocabulary platform.
 On the Vocab Cards, students read the definition, part of speech, example sentences, synonyms, antonyms, and an image representing the word.
 There are two prompts for them to complete: One to practice writing their example sentence and another to draw a representation of the word.
 This activity appeals to multiple modalities and provides two structured practice opportunities for every word.